-For 218 Fundamentals Of Ecology (3-3) 4
+FOR 218 Fundamentals Of Ecology

 A study of the fundamental relationships among organisms and their environments.
-One all-day Saturday field trip is required.
-Fall and winter terms.
+Lab will include an introduction to field methods, sampling, analyses of data, and problem solving in ecology.
 This course is the same as Bio 220; credit will be given for only one of these courses.
+(3-3)